Jherlil/keyhunt/README.md

 ```

-You need to add `-t numberThreads` to get better speed
+You need to add `-t numberThreads` to get better speed or use `-A` to auto detect
+the optimal thread count.
+The `-A` option now sets the thread count equal to the
+available CPU cores with no upper limit.

 - Run against Puzzle 125 (bsgs mode)